Modified Level 1 – Return to Campus Plan

 - Courses are delivered to students online.

 - Campus is closed to the public with the exception of the Nova Scotia Health Vaccination Clinic and when CBU administration deems access necessary and in accordance with the Public Health Order

 - CBU events are cancelled or postponed,

 - Only essential maintenance of critical research equipment or specimens, by approval only.

-- Some in-person visits to the Max Bell Collaborative Health Centre are allowed when deemed necessary by the clinician and the client.
+- Some in-person visits to the Nancy Dingwall Health and Counselling Centre are allowed when deemed necessary by the clinician and the client.
 By appointment only.

 What you need to know:

 - All classes for the spring semester that were scheduled to begin on May 3, 2021, will begin online as we stated earlier this week.

 - Student services options including library, student affairs, health services and admissions are being offering as virtual services.
 These virtual services are available to ensure there is no disruption in services for students.

 - Convocation is being offered as a virtual experience by School, and will be available at cbuconvocation2021.ca on May 8, 2021.